kritikaxyz/dahalkritika.com.np/README.md

 python manage.py runserver
 ```

-Visit http://localhost:8000 to see the website.
+Visit http://localhost:8000 to see the website. # ewpes